Skip to content

 AgeStudyVariable name(s)Question wordingResponse scale(s)Included activitiesTimespan of recall

-19MCSCW1_Timeuse1_12_1"How many hours have you been spending doing each of the following activities on a typical weekday since the Coronavirus outbreak began?"hours rounded to nearest hourtravelling for worktypical weekday during the time specified in question
+19MCSCW1_Timeuse1_12_1"How many hours have you been spending doing each of the following activities on a typical weekday since the Coronavirus outbreak began?"Hours (to the nearest hour)Travelling for workSince the pandemic began

-19MCSCW2_Timeuse_12"How many hours have you been spending doing each of the following activities on a typical weekday in the last two weeks?"hours rounded to nearest hour or half hourtravelling for workpast 2 weeks
+19MCSCW2_Timeuse_12"How many hours have you been spending doing each of the following activities on a typical weekday in the last two weeks?"Hours (to the nearest hour or half hour)Travelling for workPast 2 weeks

-36NSHDBIKE82 BIKED82 BIKEL82"Do you normally use a bike on your way to work, or for part of the way?"minutes;
+36NSHDBIKE82 BIKED82 BIKEL82"Do you normally use a bike on your way to work, or for part of the way?"Minutes; Days per weekCyclingNot specified

 46BCS70B10Q24C